horovod/horovod/docs/adasum_user_guide.rst

 *Using NCCL:*

-If **HOROVOD_GPU_ALLREDUCE=NCCL** flag is used to compile Horovod, NCCL is used instead.
+If the **HOROVOD_GPU_ALLREDUCE=NCCL** flag is used to compile Horovod, NCCL is used instead.
 In this case, NCCL will be used for intra-node communication, and AdaSum will be used for inter-node communication.

 Modes of Operation
 =====================